What is merino wool

 For the warmest and most comfortable outdoor wear, IO merino is one of the trustable names for years.
 Those who like adventure and want warm and durable clothes as a companion for their adventure can consider this brand.

 Minus33 has over 100 years of experience in producing clothes from merino wool.
-Their main principle and objective is to provide high quality garments to the customers.
+Their main principle and objective are to provide high-quality garments to the customers.

 Bold and beautiful is something you can call to the apparel made by Nau.
 Established by some young designers Nau is producing 100% organic products which are highly durable and comfortable to wear.